 When you sign up to be an affiliate, you don’t have to purchase anything to become an affiliate (like you are required to with some courses), and the commission per sale is pretty high.

 Here are some of the most popular SaS affiliate programs that I personally use (or have used) and LOVE!
+I will also share 25 mom life affiliate programs for lifestyle bloggers out there!
 You can find out more about my recommended resources here.

 The Best Affiliate Programs for Mom Bloggers